anaisfopma/Blended-Distance-Thesis/README.md

 ---
 # Introduction
 This repository contains all necessary files to reproduce the results reported in the master's thesis: A blended distance to define "people-like-me".
-The research consists of two simulation studies and an application to empirical data, investigating the properties of a blended distance measure.
+The research consists of two simulation studies investigating the properties of a blended distance measure.
 This measure is a weighted version of the predictive distance used in predictive mean matching (PMM), and the Mahalanobis distance.

 ## Simulation study I
 Simulation study I follows a full factorial design.
 The methods that are compared, are: the predictive distance, a ranked version of the blended metric with a blending factor of 1, 0.5, and 0, respectively, and a scaled version of the blended metric with a blending factor of 1, 0.5, and 0, respectively.
 The data-generating mechanisms are varied in their missingness mechanism, missingness proportion, distribution, and correlation: